Dre Campbell Farm

 A sticky barrier is an excellent trap that you can place at the base of plants.
 It traps adults, after which you can dispose of them away from the garden.

-Additionally, if they become laden down with insects in a short time, you might need to employ another eradication method as you are in the middle of a significant infestation.
+Also, if these traps become laden with insects quickly, you might need to employ another eradication method.

 Moreover, there is a wide array of options with barriers.
-You can buy online or make homemade vine weevil traps using various items like vaseline or non-drying glue.
+You can buy them online or make homemade vine weevil traps using various items like Vaseline or non-drying glue.

 7. Beneficial Nematodes

 The moisture in the soil feeding your garden is one of the most critical components of a good season.
-Excessive moisture will help in facilitating vine weevil and other pest larvae, while not enough can, of course, damage crops.
+Excessive humidity may facilitate vine weevils and other pest larvae, while not enough can, of course, damage crops.

 Safe Commercial Black Vine Weevil Insecticides